rickymersh/machine_learning_trading_bot/README.md

-I developed a trading strategy that leverages machine learning and trained a new machine learing model.
+I developed a trading strategy that leverages machine learning and trained a new machine learning model.